alvaradoarturo/Information-Retrieval/README.md

 seeing whether or not, the specific document element was inside the query array.
 If a term was found in both, then a 1 was given for the binary weight.
 The binary weights of the query vector were all set to one initially.

-After having the binary weights inside both vectors, I used an external library called `numpy` that helped me with the cosine similarity.
+After having the binary weights inside both vectors, I used an external library called `numpy` that helped me compute the cosine similarity between the two.